MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-acquire.md

 > This process might require that you personalize the Fixed Asset Journals page by adding the Salvage Value field.
 By default, the field is not displayed on the page.
 To learn more, go to [Personalize Your Workspace](ui-personalization-user.md).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Asset Journals**, and then choose the related link.
 2. On the **Fixed Asset Journals** page, create the acquisition line.
-To learn more, go to [To post a fixed asset acquisition manually with the fixed asset G/L journal](fa-how-acquire.md#to-post-a-fixed-asset-acquisition-manually-with-the-fixed-asset-gl-journal).
+To learn more, go to [To post a fixed asset acquisition manually with a fixed asset G/L journal](#to-post-a-fixed-asset-acquisition-manually-with-a-fixed-asset-gl-journal).
 3. In the **Salvage Value** field on the journal line, enter the salvage value amount as a credit (prefix the amount with a minus sign, for example, **-**100).
 4. Choose the **Post** action.